Micro/Macro: Selected Works by the MFA Class of 2021

 Participating artists are the five UNC-Chapel Hill Class of 2021 Master of Fine Arts in in Studio Art candidates: Sheyda Azar, Minoo Emami, Alena Mehić, Vonnie Quest, and Krysta Sa.

 Fred Joiner is a poet and curator living in Carrboro, North Carolina.
 Joiner has published and presented his poetry nationally and internationally including Bamako, Mali, Dakar, Senegal Belfast, Northern Ireland and Geneva, Switzerland.
 As a curator of visual art and public programming, Joiner has worked with the Smithsonian, The Phillips Collection, Medina Galerie (Bamako), Belfast Exposed (Belfast), and others.
 Joiner’s writing is published or is forthcoming in publications by the National Endowment for the Arts, the Academy of American Poets, and the Phillips Collection.
 Joiner is the Board Chair of the Orange County Arts Commission Artists Advisory Board and a Board member of the American Poetry Museum and Arch Development Corporation.
+Listen to Fred Joiner talk about the exhibition.

 This exhibition has been made possible by the Ackland’s National Advisory Board in memory of Seymour Levin.